 The notion of genre is useful for integrating hackers and hacks in a complex whole— a kind of story that integrates elements of personhood with material forms, technical practices, and political rationalities.
 But it is also the case that “hacks” can be independent, modified, shared, and re-appropriated across genres.
 Hacks imply a range of technological affordances that make practices of hacking less dependent on embodied skill than many other kinds of practice (e.g. glass blowing or cabinet making) and as a result more mobile and modifiable.
 The expanded field of hacks, leaks, exploits, breaches, ops, online campaigns, and so on form the very substance of political and working life today in its complex entanglements with things, protocols, perspectives, and sensibilities of digital technologists and technologies.

 In the next section, therefore, we turn to the question of how one might distinguish hacks as different forms and expressions of power.
 Because hacks are a regular feature of work, play, and politics, it is important to look at the kinds of hacks that cross these divisions, and represent mutations in the configuration of power, knowledge, and everyday practice in a Foucauldian sense.
 Hacking, leaking, breaching, hacktivism, and so on each imply different sets of tools, tactics and practices, and engage overlapping genres of hackers.
 Foucault’s approach to power has generally been used to make a claim for certain general or epochal changes as a result of such mutations in the field of tactical power: sovereignty, biopower/disciplinary power, and the governmentality of neoliberalism.
-But recent work on Foucault suggests that reflects his own interest in the mutual configuration of these different political rationalities (Macmillan 2011).
+But recent work on Foucault reflects his own interest in the mutual configuration of these different political rationalities (Macmillan 2011).
 Instead, we suggest that there are reconfigurable elements in the domains of in which “hacking” is relevant—a “topology” in which some forms of “hacking” respond to and constrain others.
 Hacks are often a recombination of the elements of power, a stretching of this topology in which action and response create tensions and thresholds of power related to particular modes of hacking.
 Approached this way, one can better narrate the “recombination of elements” that Foucault (at least later in his work) recognised as a way to stretch, transform or warp the patterns of correlation that make up a given mode or configuration of power (Collier 2009).

 Viewed this way, we can better account for the fact that many “hacker practices” do not originate with hackers, nor do they confine themselves to use by hackers.
 Tactics or practices are picked up by computer security scientists and researchers, security firms, police forces, political campaigns, anti-piracy outfits, analysts of all sorts, as well as spreading globally through networks of activists, hacker and maker spaces, legal firms, musicians and artists, or consumers and pirates.
 Hackers go to work for Google or Facebook, anti-piracy companies appropriate the tools of hackers and pirates.
-Pirates hack free software tools, and large corporations engage in technical and legal cat-and- mouse games with pirates.
+Pirates hack Free Software tools, and large corporations engage in technical and legal cat-and- mouse games with pirates.
 Power, in this sense, is about the recognition, appropriation, recomposition, and redistribution of tactics and practices: not ideologies or genres as much as recomposable instances of power.
 The technique of DDOS attack, for instance, or the use of a copyright infringement cease-and-desist letter, the creation of commons-producing copyleft licenses, or the use of the BitTorrent protocol can all be called hacks, but they look different when employed in response to other hacks, leaks or breaches.